aneasystone/github-trending/README.md

 ## Javascript

+* 【2023-07-20】[ErickWendel / processing-large-reports-in-the-browser](https://github.com/ErickWendel/processing-large-reports-in-the-browser) - Examples from my video about processing large reports in the browser without any backend
+* 【2023-07-20】[yokoffing / Betterfox](https://github.com/yokoffing/Betterfox) - user.js file to harden Firefox and optimize privacy, security, and speed
 * 【2023-07-19】[catvod / CatVodOpen](https://github.com/catvod/CatVodOpen) - Open version of catvod.
 * 【2023-07-18】[edent / SuperTinyIcons](https://github.com/edent/SuperTinyIcons) - Under 1KB each!
 Super Tiny Icons are miniscule SVG versions of your favourite website and app logos
 * 【2023-07-18】[easydiffusion / easydiffusion](https://github.com/easydiffusion/easydiffusion) - Easiest 1-click way to install and use Stable Diffusion on your computer.
 Provides a browser UI for generating images from text prompts and images.
 Just enter your text prompt, and see the generated image.